HackerSpace-PESU/pesu-for-dummies/The RR Campus/the-gym.md

 * A water bottle
 * A deodrant

 ## The Locker Rooms
 * The locker rooms are located in the same floor as the Cardio equipment, with ample amount of storage.
 * There are also a few changing rooms, washrooms and two showers with cold water only.

+## Membership
+The membership fee to the gym is ₹10,000 (Rupees Ten Thousand only) for the academic session (10 months), which should be paid as instructed in the [application process](#application-process).